me-gusta/card_game/README.md

 ## Why

-This project started as an implementation of
-ECS pattern but evolved into an attempt to make ECS design pattern suitable to turn-based games.
+This project started as an ordinary implementation of ECS pattern but evolved into an attempt to make ECS design pattern suitable for turn-based games.

 Goals:
 1. Make system so that code modification doesn't lead to rewriting any abstraction